gjaeger/JuPedSim.github.io/jpsvis.md

 - XML based input files
 - Drag and Drop

+## Dependencies
+- Qt
+- VTK

 ## Get the source code

-- The project is being developed in a [Gitlab repository](https://cst.version.fz-juelich.de/jupedsim/jpsvis).
+- The project is being developed in a [Gitlab repository](https://gitlab.version.fz-juelich.de/jupedsim/jpsvis).
 - Our [GitHub repository](https://github.com/JuPedSim/jpsvis) is used to host selected tags and releases.

 So, get the code from Gitlab and the releases from GitHub. :-)